cjneely10/cjneely10.github.io/_posts/2019-08-23-MetaSanity-Demo-Running-PhyloSanity.md

 `cd $HOME/test-run && cp /path/to/MetaSanity/Config/Docker/PhyloSanity.ini ./`

 The config file `PhyloSanity.ini` can be used as-is; however, users may add additional flags or edit existing flags as needed.
-Edit the config file using `nano PhyloSanity.ini`.
+You can edit the config file in a terminal using `nano PhyloSanity.ini`.

 <!-- ![](https://cjneely10.github.io/files/phylosanity-ini.png) -->
 <pre><code># Docker/PhyloSanity.ini